A Small Gain Analysis of Single Timescale Actor Critic: Proof of our main result

-Note that, since $\omega_{\theta}$ is defined to be the limiting point of temporal diference learning (which exists due to the results of \cite{tsitsiklis1996analysis}), and is assumed to lie in the interior of the set $\Omega$, we have that An immediate consequence of this is that where the third equality used Eq. (\ref{eq:thetazero}) while the last inequality used Assumption \ref{ass:explore}.
+Note that, since $\omega_{\theta}$ is defined to be the limiting point of temporal diference learning (which exists due to the results of \cite{tsitsiklis1996analysis}), and is assumed to lie in the interior of the set $\Omega$, we have that An immediate consequence of this is that where we used Eq. (\ref{eq:thetazero}) while the last inequality used Assumption \ref{ass:explore}.

 We next turn to the actor update.
 It is immediate that we can rewrite Eq. (\ref{eq:theta:3}) as where $w_{\rm a}(t)$ has zero expectation conditional on the entire past trajectory.
 Moreover, by the independent sampling by the actor and the critic, we have that conditional on the past trajectory, $w_{\rm a}(t)$ and $w_{\rm c}(t)$ are independent.